zhouLion/doc.fedml.ai/docs/federate/federated-analytics/Examples/frequency_estimation_fake_data_example.md

-# FedML Federated Analytics - Example with frequency estimation + Fake Data
+# FA Example: frequency estimation

 This example demonstrates how to complete a frequency estimation analytics task using local data from multiple clients.
-The source code locates at [https://github.com/FedML-AI/FedML/tree/master/python/examples/federated_analytics/frequency_estimation_fake_data_example](https://github.com/FedML-AI/FedML/tree/master/python/examples/federated_analytics/frequency_estimation_fake_data_example).
+The source code locates at [[link]](https://github.com/FedML-AI/FedML/tree/master/python/examples/federated_analytics/frequency_estimation_fake_data_example).
 As an example, we utilize a fake dataset containing 10,000 integers, uniformly sampled from 0 to 100.

 > **If you have multiple nodes, you should run the client script on each node**